-Ryo worked at Google Japan for 6 years as a Staff Engineer and Technical Lead for Google Maps, where he managed large-scale engineering efforts that impacted hundreds of millions users, ranging from semantic analysis to restaurant search.
-He then led the launch of the engineering team at Infostellar, and co-founded Straylight with Taj.
-At tonari, he is responsible for prototyping and design of hardware components besides software.
+Ryo is co-founder and CTO at tonari, leading software and hardware engineering, prototyping, design, manufacturing, and production.
+He previously worked at Google Japan for 6 years as a Staff Engineer and Technical Lead for Google Maps, where he managed large-scale engineering efforts that impacted hundreds of millions users, ranging from semantic analysis to restaurant search.
+He also led the early engineering team at Infostellar, and co-founded Straylight with Taj and Alisaun.

-Taj worked at Google from 2007 to 2015, where as a Product Manager he helped lead the design and development of Google Maps, along with numerous other projects.
-In 2016, he also co-founded Straylight, a Tokyo-based collective of creators pushing the boundaries of technology, art, and design.
+Taj is co-founder and CEO of tonari.
+He leads tonari’s product, roadmap and vision to align a superb international team of creatives, engineers, and operators.
+He previously worked at Google from 2007 to 2015, where as a Product Manager he co-led the design and development of Google Maps, along with numerous other projects.
+In 2016, he also co-founded Straylight, a Tokyo-based collective of makers pushing the boundaries of technology, art, and design.

-Alisaun is a community builder and co-founder of the Straylight collective.
+Alisaun is a founding member of tonari and a nimble operator, overseeing various customer relations, research, and business development efforts.
+She is also community builder and co-founder of Straylight, a Tokyo-based makers collective, and もしも, a Hayama-based co-op and event space.
 Born and raised in Tokyo, she flits between being Japanese and American (whenever it's convenient).
-In 2014 she created Startup the Party, a Tokyo meets San Francisco technology, music, and arts conference.
 She led past lives as an equity broker and techno party organizer, and is now exploring and building a new life and community outside of the city.

-Zucca is a multi-lingual, globally minded creative director with 10 years of professional experience in the TV and music industry as a director, producer and business development executive.
+Zucca is a founding member of tonari, and leads creative marketing, business development, community, and experiential design.
+She is a multi-lingual, globally minded creative director with 10 years of professional experience in the TV and music industry as a director, producer and business development executive.
 She has worked on a wide range of content including educational programs, animation, documentaries, music and fashion shows, and digital content involving motion capture, holograms and mobile applications.
-She's passionate about cultural projects, education and city design which combine art and technology.
+She's passionate about cultural projects, education and city design which combine music, art and technology.

 Brian is a programmer, hacker, and hobbyist who moves seamlessly between the worlds of software and hardware.
 In his own words: “Software is always fun to write, but sometimes you just want to hold something you can give to other people and say I made that.”
 He brings extensive experience in Rust (tonari’s language of choice), and a can-do attitude and ability to make anything happen.

-Shiro started his first company after graduation, which he later used to develop mobile applications as a product manager for various clients in Japan.
+Shiro heads business administration, finance, and HR operations at tonari, and is a founding member.
+A serial entrepreneur, he started his first company after graduation, which he later used to develop mobile applications as a product manager for various clients in Japan.
 In 2014, he co-founded a startup focused on retail apparel in South East Asia, where he worked as COO and managed finance, development, and marketing for their physical and online stores.

-Adam worked at Gensler from 2006-2019, focusing mainly on workplace & education projects, whilst also including hospitality, product and retail.
-In 2014, he took the chance to transfer to the Tokyo office and became lead designer on many large international projects for clients such as Twitter, Google, Spotify, Facebook and TikTok in Japan and across Asia.
-Understanding local and global cultures and integrating them into projects has been the foundation for many of his projects, and allows him to explore how people want to work in the future as technology and environments change.
+Adam contributes to space, product, and experience design at tonari, while also running his own design firm, Espo Atelier.
+Previously working at Gensler from 2006-2019, focusing on workplace and education projects, as well as hospitality, product and retail; and in 2014, he moved to Tokyo and became lead designer for large international projects such as Twitter, Google, Facebook and TikTok across Japan and Asia.
+Understanding both local and global cultures has been the foundation for many of Adam’s projects, and allows him to explore the future of work as technology and environments change.

-Sumio is the founder of SUMAR WORKS, a construction and design company specializing in commercial architecture.
-He has over 26 years of experience in design and crafts ranging from apparel to jewelry design.
+Sumio is a master crafter and builder, and lends his expertise to tonari across prototyping, design, production, and installation.
+He is also the founder of SUMAR WORKS, a construction and design company specializing in commercial architecture.
+He has over 26 years of experience in design and crafts ranging from metal and woodwork to apparel and jewelry design.
 Sumio also owns and operates his own furniture studio in Koenji, Tokyo.
-At tonari, he lends his expertise in design, production, and installation.

 work with us